Secant Calculator – Calculate sec(x)

 Thus, the secant of angle α in a right triangle is equal to the length of the hypotenuse c divided by the adjacent side b.

-To solve sec, simply enter the length of the hypotenuse and adjacent side, then solve.
+To find the ratio of sec, simply enter the length of the hypotenuse and adjacent side, then simplify.

 This formula might look very similar to the formula to calculate cosine.
 That’s because secant is the reciprocal of cosine.